February 2024

 Reducing Anti-social Behaviour

 We continue to work with Friends of Springfield Park, Liverpool City Council and Merseyside Police in exploring ways to tackle anti-social behaviour.
 This includes strengthening the fence from the existing Springfield Park to the loop line.
-Hedges have also been installed to further reinforce the barrier.
+Hedges have also been installed to reinforce the barrier further.

 Springfield Park Newsletters